 Wood, meanwhile, is more porous, but studies have shown that fine-grained woods like maple (which are some of the better options for cutting boards) pull bacteria down into the board via capillary action, where the bacteria are trapped and eventually killed.
 Hard wood can also take more of a beating before surface scratches become a problem.
 Plus, it can be sanded to reset the surface to good-as-new condition, something you can't do with plastic.

 Plastic boards are still useful to have in the kitchen, though.
 I tend to grab them for anything that's going to be messy—whether it's raw meat or fish that I want to cut into smaller pieces or foods like beets that stain everything they touch—or when I just need a small board for something quick, like halving a lemon.
-Plastic boards wash up quickly and don't require maintenance, that wood does to stay in good shape, like frequent oiling.
+Plastic boards wash up quickly and don't require the maintenance that wood does to stay in good shape, like frequent oiling.

 Glass and marble, in case you don't know, are unacceptable cutting board materials.
 They ruin knives practically on contact, and have a deeply unpleasant feel; a knife on glass is the kitchen equivalent of fingernails on a blackboard.